Chart Color Schemes

 Population

-Population growth drivers in Wacol are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wacol are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted, with proportional growth weightings applied where necessary.
-Future population dynamics suggest a median increase is expected for the area, with an anticipated rise of 370 persons to 2041, reflecting a total increase of approximately 3.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Future population dynamics anticipate a median increase, with Wacol expected to grow by 370 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 3.8% over the 17 years.

 Frequently Asked Questions - Population